-How do you make an ambitious public art programme a success for its community?
+How do you make an ambitious public art programme a success with its community?

 16 Narrow Quay